darkrenaissance/darkfi/doc/src/misc/ircd/ircd.md

-# DarkIRC: Strong Anonymity P2P Chat
+# ircd: Strong Anonymity P2P Chat

 In DarkFi, we organize our communication using resilient and censorship-resistant infrastructure.
-For chatting, `darkirc` is a peer-to-peer implementation of an IRC server in which any user can participate anonymously using any IRC frontend and by running the IRC daemon. `darkirc` uses the DarkFi P2P engine to synchronize chats between hosts.
+For chatting, `ircd` is a peer-to-peer implementation of an IRC server in which any user can participate anonymously using any IRC frontend and by running the IRC daemon. `ircd` uses the DarkFi P2P engine to synchronize chats between hosts.

 ## Benefits